KxSystems/docs/docs/ml/toolkit/optimize.md

 The following examples outline the optimization algorithm in use across a number of functions and with various starting points in 1-D and 2-D space.

+!!!
+Warning
+	When applying optimization algorithms in kdb+, subtracting small values from large to generate deltas to find the optimization direction may result in inconsistent results across operating systems.
+This is due to potential floating point precision differences at the machine level and issues with subtractions of floating point numbers more generally.
+These issues may be seen in the application of `.ml.ts.SARIMA` and `.ml.optimize.BFGS`.
+See [here](../../../../basics/precision) for more details on floating point precision.

 **Example 1:**

 Test minimization on a function with a single global minimum